Conjugate flow action functionals: Conjugate flow action functionals

-Let us assume that the divergence of the perturbation field $\widehat\phi$ appearing in Eq. (\ref{gd}) vanishes.
-Under this assumption the symmetry condition (\ref{curl4}) simplifies to

-Equation (\ref{er}) basically requires the symmetry of $\G_{\x }$ relatively to the local inner product (\ref{local_bilinear_form}).
-Thus, the application of the conjugate flow theory to the inverse problem of the calculus of variations is now reduced to look for an incompressible four-dimensional flow of curvilinear coordinates that symmetrizes the operator $\G_{\x}$.
+Equation (\ref{er}) requires the symmetry of the operator $\G_{\x }$ defined in (\ref{G}) relative to the local inner product (\ref{local_bilinear_form}).
+Thus, the application of the conjugate flow theory to the inverse problem of the calculus of variations is now reduced to look for an incompressible four-dimensional flow symmetrizing the operator $\G_{\x}$ with respect to the bilinear form (\ref{local_bilinear_form}).